Community Facilities Research

 - Queenstown Events Centre and Wanaka Recreation Centre Masterplans

 - Queenstown Lakes-Central Otago Regional Sport and Recreation Facility Strategy

 Who do I contact for further information?

-This research is led by the Queenstown Lakes District Council and sponsored by regional funders Central Lakes Trust, Community Trust of Southland and the Otago Community Trust.
+This research is led by the Queenstown Lakes District Council and sponsored by regional funders Central Lakes Trust, Community Trust South and the Otago Community Trust.